 A robust body of research continues to show that the influenza vaccine is safe and is not associated with

-The flu vaccine may be given at the same time as other vaccines, but at a different place on the body and with a separate needle.
-It is also important to note that children 6 months through 8 years of age may need two doses spaced one month apart to achieve full protection.
+The flu vaccine may be given at the same time as other vaccines, but at a different place on the body.
+It is also important to note that children 6 months through 8 years of age may need two doses spaced one month apart to be fully protected.
 These children should receive their first dose as soon as the vaccine is available in their community.
-Live vaccines (such as the flu spray, MMR, and chickenpox vaccines) may be given together or at least 4 weeks apart.
+Live vaccines (like the MMR and chickenpox vaccines) may be given together or at least 4 weeks apart.

-egg allergy can safely receive influenza vaccine in the general pediatrician's office without going to an
+Children with an egg allergy can safely get the flu shot from their pediatrician without going to an

 Additional Information & Resources: